Varad973/metric-depth-estimation/README.md

 Predicting **real-world distances in meters** from a single photograph using a camera-aware encoder–decoder CNN.
 Trained on NYU Depth V2, validated on phone-captured indoor scenes.

-Built during my research internship at **DRDO-ARDE** (Armament Research & Development Establishment), Pune — January to April 2025, under the supervision of Nikhil Sharma.
+Built during my research internship at **DRDO-ARDE** (Armament Research & Development Establishment), Pune — Feb to April 2026, under the supervision of Nikhil Sharma.
 Applications include autonomous navigation, robotics perception, and 3D reconstruction for unmanned platforms.

 ---